nginyc/udacity-lol-item-catalog-website/README.md

 # League of Legends Item Catalog

+This project builds a Flask web server that hosts a League of Legends Item Catalog website, backed by a MySQL database.
+Users can login with Google, add items, edit items & delete items.

 ## Installation

 1. Install the appropriate version of [VirtualBox 5.1](https://www.virtualbox.org/wiki/Download_Old_Builds_5_1) for your operating system.